BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 -   12 possible emotions, which are given ID numbers in powers of 2.
 -   8 different .GR2 expression rigs for each of these emotions, the first five of which are generally closed mouth poses when the character is not speaking (this would be \[Emotion\]\_A through \[Emotion\]\_E), and the last three of which are generally open mouthed or teeth bared poses (this would be \[Emotion\]\_X through \[Emotion\]\_Z).
 -   The different expression rigs are referred to in the game's files as “variations,” and their variation ID/value numbers roughly correspond to the final letter in the rig name.
-The reference numbers for the letters still start at 0, though, like other parts of the timeline file!
+The reference numbers for the letters still start at 0 like other parts of the timeline file!
 This means that, for example, a character’s Happy\_B expression rig has the ID value of "1," Happy\_C has the ID value of "2," and so on.
-The X, Y, and Z expression rigs still follow this pattern (even though most characters do not have expression rigs between those A-E and X-Z rigs), making the ID numbers for them 23, 24, and 25 respectively.
+The X, Y, and Z expression rigs still follow this pattern (although most characters do not have expression rigs between those A-E and X-Z rigs), making the ID numbers for them 23, 24, and 25 respectively.

 I've provided a reference for all of them in the Emotion Rigs Quick Ref tab.